![]() |

-This new web section covers Open Source software and systems on Windows, *BSD (FreeBSD, NetBSD, OpenBSD) and Linux.
+This section covers Open Source software and systems on Windows, *BSD (FreeBSD, NetBSD, OpenBSD) and Linux.

 We have used Open Source software for many years, we advise clients about Open Source, we promote it whenever it makes sense - which is increasingly almost everywhere.
 We are prejudiced in favor of Open Source.

-Simply put - when all the pro and cons of Open Source have been exhaustively argued over, debated or flamed to death - its about who controls your freedom to act.
+Simply put - when all the pros and cons of Open Source have been exhaustively argued over, debated or flamed to death - Open Source is about who controls your freedom to control your - economic or national - destiny.

-Clearly it is not practical, and only rarely necessary, to modify a system or application, but that is not the point.
-One or more applications or systems will be simply too important, too strategic for individuals, companies, states, nations and - without wishing to sound too idealistic - perhaps even the planet to simply cede control to third parties.
+Clearly it is not always practical, and only rarely necessary, to modify a system or application, but that is not the point.
+One or more applications or systems will be simply too important, too strategic for individuals, companies, states, nations and - without wishing to sound too idealistic - perhaps even the planet, to simply cede control to third parties.
+To wait for third parties to fix a problem, provide an essential upgrade or even to continue to provide the software.

 These pages do not provide answers, rather they try and provide information from which you may derive answers appropriate to your circumstances.